 - The driver is an undocumented immigrant or has an outstanding warrant for arrest.

 Tracking down the fleeing driver is possible, but when it can’t be done there may still be options for seeking compensation for your injuries and expenses.
-You have rights, and the hit-and-run accident attorneys at Chris Hudson Law Group will stand by you to ensure they are upheld.
-Don’t hesitate to call us at 706-863-6600 to get a free initial consultation scheduled right away.
+You have rights, and the hit-and-run accident lawyers at Chris Hudson Law Group will stand by you to ensure they are upheld.
+Don’t hesitate to call us at (706) 863-6600 to get a free initial consultation scheduled right away.

-What You Get When Chris Hudson Law Group Takes On Your Hit-and-Run Claim
+What You Get When Chris Hudson Law Group Takes On Your Hit-and-Run Case

 In order to obtain the compensation you deserve for your injuries from a hit-and-run accident, an insurance claim must be filed.
 Getting a fair settlement for the claim takes skilled negotiation, and you can rely on a Chris Hudson Law Group lawyer to handle this so you can concentrate on your physical and emotional recovery.
 Here is what we will do for you: